NailbatAubrey/Yume-Nikki-2024-Remake-Asset-Collaboration/README.txt

 original 4 organized in the first 4 columns in the top 3 rows, in these directions: south, north, east, west.

-	The new walkcycles should be organized in the first 4 columns in rows 4-6 likeso: southWest, northWest, northEast, southEast.
+	The new walkcycles should be organized in the next 4 columns likeso: southWest, northWest, northEast, southEast.

-	any extra animations in the effect should be in columns 5+. each animation can be given its own column, if it has more than 6 frames it can go into the next column as well.
+	any extra animations in the effect should be in columns 9+. each animation can be given its own column, if it has more than 3 frames it can go into the next column as well.

-for example, say we have animation A with 5 frames, and animation B with 7 frames
+for example, say we have animation A with 3 frames, and animation B with 5 frames
       C1 C2 C3
 row 1 A1 B1 B7
 row 2 A2 B2
 row 3 A3 B3
-row 4 A4 B4
-row 5 A5 B5
-row 6    B6

 	anything that should show up as transparent needs to have complete alpha transparency.
 I know this seems redundant to say, but a huge portion of the